junguler/_image-manipulation/Primitive/README.md

 ```
 cat s-* | ffmpeg -framerate 15 -f image2pipe -i - spider.mp4
 ```
-the outpot gif was quite large so i decided to add this as a mp4 video, you can have the video looped forever by right clicking on it and tick on loop
+the outport gif was quite large so i decided to add this as a mp4 video, you can have the video looped forever by right clicking on it and tick on loop

 https://user-images.githubusercontent.com/59083599/135197513-41fc5780-aca8-42d0-998a-f57348f6ebaf.mp4